jacopotagliabue/you-dont-need-a-bigger-boat/README.md

 *Note #1*: while the code is provided as an end-to-end solution, we may sacrifice some terseness for clarity / pedagogical reasons.

 *Note #2*: when we say the pipeline is an "end-to-end solution", we *mean* it - it goes from millions of raw events to a working endpoint that you can ping.
-As such, there are *many* moving pieces and it may take a while to understand how all of it works and how all the pieces fit together: we are trying to document everything (a blog post is forthcoming!), but this is not _per se_ a 10 minutes [tutorial on Metaflow](https://towardsdatascience.com/noops-machine-learning-3893a42e32a4?gi=5ebb644fa4ff); however, if you wonder how popular tools can be put to work in a real scenario, this repository provides a stack tried and tested at [unicorn](https://en.wikipedia.org/wiki/Unicorn_(finance)) scale.
+As such, there are *many* moving pieces and it may take a while to understand how all the pieces fit together: this is not meant to be a recipe for building a small ML-powered feature, but a template for building an entire AI company (at least, the beginning of one) - as such, the learning curve is a bit steeper, but you will be rewarded with a ML stack tried and tested at [unicorn](https://en.wikipedia.org/wiki/Unicorn_(finance)) scale.

 ## Overview
-The repo shows how several (mostly open-source) tools can be effectively combined together to run data pipelines.
-The project current features:
+The repo shows how several (mostly open-source) tools can be effectively combined together to run data pipelines at scale with very small teams.
+The project now features:

 * [Metaflow](https://metaflow.org/) for ML DAGs (Alternatives: [Luigi](https://github.com/spotify/luigi) (?))
 * [Snowflake](https://www.snowflake.com/) as a data warehouse solution (Alternatives: [Redshift](https://aws.amazon.com/redshift/))
-* [Prefect](https://www.prefect.io/) as a general orchestrator (Alternatives: [Airflow](https://airflow.apache.org))
+* [Prefect](https://www.prefect.io/) as a general orchestrator (Alternatives: [Airflow](https://airflow.apache.org), or even Step Functions on AWS)
 * [dbt](https://www.getdbt.com) for data transformation (Alternatives: ?)
 * [Great Expectations](https://greatexpectations.io/) for data quality (Alternatives: [dbt-expectations plugin](https://github.com/calogica/dbt-expectations))
 * [Weights&Biases](https://wandb.ai/site) for experiment tracking (Alternatives: [Comet](https://www.comet.ml/))
-* [Gantry](https://gantry.io/) for ML monitoring (Alternatives: [Aporia](https://www.aporia.com/), [Evidently](https://evidentlyai.com/))
 * [Sagemaker](https://aws.amazon.com/sagemaker/) / [Lambda](https://aws.amazon.com/lambda/) for model serving (Alternatives: many)

-The following picture from our Recsys paper (forthcoming) gives a quick overview of such a pipeline:
+The following picture from [Recsys](https://dl.acm.org/doi/10.1145/3460231.3474604) gives a quick overview of a similar pipeline:

 ![Recsys flow](recsys_flow.jpg)

 We provide _two versions_ of the pipeline, depending on the sophistication of the setup:

-* a _Metaflow-only_ version, which runs from static data files (see below) to Sagemaker as a single Flow, and can be run from a Metaflow-enabled laptop without much additional setup;
+* a _Metaflow-only_ version, which runs from static data files to Sagemaker as a single Flow, and can be run from a Metaflow-enabled laptop without much additional setup;
 * a _data warehouse_ version, which runs in a more realistic setup, reading data from Snowflake and using an external orchestrator to run the steps.
 In this setup, the downside is that a Snowflake and a Prefect Cloud accounts are required